stanislavlevin/bind9/bind/doc/arm/reference.rst

 .. namedconf:statement:: type stub
    :tags: zone
-   :short: Contains a duplicate of the NS records of a primary zone.
+   :short: Contains a duplicate of the NS records of a zone.

-   A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
-Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.

-   Stub zones can be used to eliminate the need for a glue NS record in a parent zone, at the expense of maintaining a stub zone entry and a set of name server addresses in :iscman:`named.conf`.
-This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
-If a BIND 9 primary, serving a parent zone, has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.
+   A stub zone specifies a set of name servers to use when contacting the zone for the first time.
+A stub zone overrides any NS records (delegations) that might exist in the parent zone.
+Once an authoritative server is reached, the NS records from that server are honored.

+   A stub zone can work around missing or broken delegations, but comes at expense of maintaining a set of name server addresses in :iscman:`named.conf`.

+   .. warning:: Use of stub zones is not recommended.
+Proper delegation
+                with NS records in the parent zone should be used.

+   :iscman:`named` queries authoritative servers configured as :any:`primaries` to obtain up-to-date NS records.
+These new NS records are then used to obtain answers from a given zone.

    Stub zones can also be used as a way to force the resolution of a given domain to use a particular set of authoritative servers.
 For example, the